Mathics3/pymathics-natlang/README.rst

    $ make develop  # or make install

-The above ``make`` command uses defaults the language to English.
-If you would like to install for another language set the variable ``LANG``.
+The above ``make`` command defaults to the English.
+If you would like to install for another language, set the variable ``LANG``.
 For example:

 ::

    $ make develop LANG=fr

-In order to use the Extended Open Multilingual Wordnet with NLTK and use even more languages, you need to install them manually.
+To use the Extended Open Multilingual Wordnet with NLTK and use even more languages, you need to install them manually.
 Go to `<http://compling.hss.ntu.edu.sg/omw/summx.html>`_, download the data, and then create a new folder under ``$HOME/nltk_data/corpora/omw/your_language`` where you put the file